Linda Lingle: After 2012

 After her failed Senate bid, Lingle taught a public policy seminar at California State University, Northridge, from which she had graduated in 1975.
 She also gave lectures and worked with the Governor's Council and Energy Security Council for the Bipartisan Policy Center.

-In January 2015, Lingle was appointed as a senior adviser to Illinois Governor Bruce Rauner.
+In January 2015, Lingle was appointed as a senior adviser to Illinois governor Bruce Rauner.
 She was to join a trio of outsiders in May/June 2015 to work on problems such as the state's retirement system and low credit ratings.
 Lingle left the chief operating officer position in July 2016.
 Weeks later, she delivered an opening-day speech at the 2016 Republican National Convention about Jewish support for the party and for Donald Trump as its presidential nominee.

 In January 2017, Lingle announced at a Republican gathering that she planned to move back to Hawaii in April 2017.
 In May 2017, she was one of four former governors brought together by Harvard University to discuss issues related to the nation's opioid crisis.
-Lingle became a member of Hawaii Pacific University's board of trustees in June 2017.
+Lingle became a member of Hawaii Pacific University's board of trustees in June 2017 and served through 2020.

 In December 2018, Lingle was the last speaker in a year-long Leadership Series for the Nisei Veterans Memorial Center.
 In her comments, Lingle described her leadership path and said that people aren't born leaders, but become them through handling failures and taking advantage of opportunities for success when others do not.

 Lingle supported 2020 candidate Rick Blangiardi, who won election to become mayor of Honolulu in January 2021.

+In 2022, Lingle led a new "Women's Prison Project" seeking to reform women's processing through Hawaii's criminal justice system; in 2023, the project helped open housing for women leaving prison.
+Also in 2022, Lingle and others established a Hawaii Pacific University scholarship in her name for students showing a potential for exceptional leadership.